TariboSamuel/CGM_R/README.md

 # Gaminator_R_Class

-This is where i uploaded my Gaminator R codes to
+This repository is a series of R notebooks from my gaminator class at TechCreek